bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/README.md

 ---

-In this guide, you’ll learn Gatsby’s approach to layouts, how to create and use layout components, and how to prevent layout components from unmounting.
+In this guide, you'll learn Gatsby's approach to layouts, how to create and use layout components, and how to prevent layout components from unmounting.

-## [](https://www.gatsbyjs.com/docs/how-to/routing/layout-components/#gatsbys-approach-to-layouts)Gatsby’s approach to layouts
+## [](https://www.gatsbyjs.com/docs/how-to/routing/layout-components/#gatsbys-approach-to-layouts)Gatsby's approach to layouts

 Gatsby does not, by default, automatically apply layouts to pages (there are, however, ways to do so which will be covered in a later section).
-Instead, Gatsby follows React’s compositional model of importing and using components.
+Instead, Gatsby follows React's compositional model of importing and using components.
 This makes it possible to create multiple levels of layouts, e.g. a global header and footer, and then on some pages, a sidebar menu.
 It also makes it possible to pass data between layout and page components.

 ## [](https://www.gatsbyjs.com/docs/how-to/routing/layout-components/#what-are-layout-components)What are layout components?

 Layout components are for sections of your site that you want to share across multiple pages.
 For example, Gatsby sites will commonly have a layout component with a shared header and footer.
 Other common things to add to layouts are a sidebar and/or navigation menu.
-On this page for example, the header at the top is part of gatsbyjs.com’s layout component.
+On this page for example, the header at the top is part of gatsbyjs.com's layout component.

 ## [](https://www.gatsbyjs.com/docs/how-to/routing/layout-components/#how-to-create-layout-components)How to create layout components